 The Mildred Munday Scholarship is named posthumously for Dr. Mildred Munday, who was instrumental in the creation of the Department of Women’s Studies at The Ohio State University.
 Scholarships supported by the fund provide tuition for WGSS undergraduate majors who demonstrate excellence in scholarship and a commitment to Women’s, Gender and Sexuality Studies.

-The 2018 scholarship was awarded to Sabs Jamal-Eddine!
+Our 2018 scholarship was awarded to Sabs Jamal-Eddine.

 Sabs Jamal-Eddine double-majored in Women’s, Gender and Sexuality Studies and Nursing.
 She was the president of Triota, the vice president of Ladies of Leadership— a weekly mentorship program for first year women of color, a Social Change Ambassador and Site Leader for Student Life’s Department of Social Change, and interned with Senator Edna Brown to study political system dynamics and better represent all demographics in policies, particularly women of color.
 In addition, Sabs led a number of community programs, including the Music Explorers program for newborn through five-year-old children, and ENCORE— a program she created with the Circleville Juvenile Correctional Facility that introduces high-profile incarcerated male youth to the power of music and spoken word as forms of oppositional art challenging hegemonic ideologies.
 Sabs graduated in 2019 and plans to pursue her MA to become a Women’s Health Nurse Practitioner and work towards her goal of becoming a senator on the Healthcare Senate Committee.

 Our 2017 scholarship was awarded to Allison Susor.